 Use the Right Primer

 With wood cabinetry, the key is to sand them thoroughly, and then primer is more or less optional (though, it always is a good idea!).
 When you’re working with laminate pieces, however, primer is absolutely imperative to making sure the paint adheres.

 Before beginning, you’ll want to very thoroughly clean your cabinets and lightly sand them to scuff up the surface (not necessarily to remove the finish).
-Then, use a shellac-based, stain-blocking primer and do two coats on the cabinets.
+Then, we've found using a shellac-based, stain-blocking primer and doing two coats on the cabinets works best.
 This is a very important step - and the type of primer you use matters - because laminate pieces don’t generally have the best adhesion when it comes to paint.
 Adding the right primer will help your paint stay on the cabinets and give a lasting finish.